Share this:

 “I say this as a joke, but it’s also true,” McClellan said.
 “Any Virginia politician who tells you they don’t want to be governor is a liar.”

 So if you voted for Trump in the Ninth, you can have a say in a huge political upset that will take the sting out of the Trump defeat statewide.
-And it is likely that Delegate McClellan will never be a a statewide ballot.
+And it is likely that Delegate McClellan will never be on a statewide ballot.

 - If you voted for former NM Governor Gary Johnson you know a Libertarian is worth voting for.
 So help the party, the movement and the cause of liberty by voting Corey!
 January 10!